MicrosoftDocs/microsoft-academic-services/academic-services/graph/tutorial-azure-search-org-patents.md

          INNER JOIN
              @affiliations AS A
          ON Paa.AfId == A.AffiliationId
-    WHERE A.NormalizedName == "microsoft" AND P.DocType == "Patent";
+    WHERE A.NormalizedName == @affiliationNormalizedNameFilter AND P.DocType == "Patent";

 //
-// Filter paper authors and fields of study using filtered papers, then flatten into string associated with each paper
+// Filter and flatten paper author data into a single attribute for each paper
 //
 @paperAuthorsDistinct =
     SELECT DISTINCT A.PaperId,